Q-ship: Early uses of the concept

+The general idea and legal framework for the Q-ship derives from the classic ruse de guerre of "sailing under false colours".
+As a long standing element of naval tactics, warships may legally disguise themselves in various ways in transit so long as the proper flags are hoisted before firing commences.
+Numerous examples exist of the tactic, which is used both defensively and offensively.

-During the French Revolutionary Wars, a French brig disguised as a merchantman, with hidden guns and most of her crew below decks, was beaten back by the privateer lugger Vulture out of Jersey.
+Examples of the tactic used against commerce raiders are HMS Kingfisher in the 1670s and French disguised brigs during the French Revolutionary Wars.
+An example of the latter was beaten back by the privateer lugger Vulture out of Jersey.

 First World War

+Royal Navy

-In 1915, during the First Battle of the Atlantic, Britain was in desperate need of a countermeasure against the U-boats that were strangling her sea-lanes.
+In 1915, during the First Battle of the Atlantic, Britain was in need of a countermeasure against the U-boats that were harassing its sea lanes.
 Convoys, which had proved effective in earlier times (and would again prove effective during the Second World War), were rejected by the resource-strapped Admiralty and the independent captains.
-Depth charges of the time were relatively primitive, and almost the only chance of sinking a submarine was by gunfire or by ramming while on the surface.
-The problem was how to lure the U-boat to the surface.
+Depth charges would start to become available only in early 1916 and so almost the only chance of sinking a submarine was by gunfire or by ramming while on the surface.

+Submarines could attack by torpedo or by deck gun.
+Torpedoes can be used while the vessel is submerged and invisible to her target, and deck guns are used on the surface.
+Torpedoes were expensive, unreliable, and a submarine only carried a limited number of them.
+Ammunition for a deck gun, oppositely, was inexpensive and plentiful in comparison.
+As a result, submarine captains preferred to surface and use their deck gun on most targets.
+However, when encountering a warship, submarine commanders could recognise the threat they posed and use a torpedo, or simply not engage.

 A solution to this was the creation of the Q-ship, one of the most closely guarded secrets of the war.
 Their codename referred to the vessels' home port, Queenstown, in Ireland.
-These became known by the Germans as a U-Boot-Falle ("U-boat trap").
-A Q-ship would appear to be an easy target, but in fact carried hidden armaments.
-A typical Q-ship might resemble a tramp steamer sailing alone in an area where a U-boat was reported to be operating.
+They became known by the Germans as a U-Boot-Falle ("U-boat trap").
+A Q-ship would appear to be an unarmed merchant ship and so an easy target but in fact was a warship that carried hidden armaments.
+A typical Q-ship might resemble a tramp steamer sailing alone in an area that a U-boat was reported to be operating.

-Torpedoes are expensive, and a submarine only carries a limited number of them, ideally employed when the vessel is submerged and invisible to her target.
-Ammunition for a deck gun, oppositely, is inexpensive and plentiful in comparison.
-As a result, submarine captains prefer to surface and use their deck gun on easy or already weakened targets.

-By seeming to be a suitable target for the U-boat's deck gun, a Q-ship was intended to lure a submarine into surfacing.
+By seeming to be a suitable target for the U-boat's deck gun, a Q-ship was intended to lure a submarine into surfacing to attack.
 Once the U-boat was vulnerable, perhaps even gulled further by pretence of some crew dressed as civilian mariners "abandoning ship" and taking to a boat, the Q-ship would drop its panels and immediately open fire with its deck guns.
-At the same time, the vessel would reveal her true colours by raising the White Ensign (Royal Navy flag).
-When successfully fooled a U-boat could quickly be overwhelmed by several guns to its one, or defer from firing and try to submerge before mortally wounded.
+At the same time, the vessel would reveal her true colours by raising the White Ensign (the Royal Navy flag).
+When successfully fooled, a U-boat could quickly become overwhelmed by several guns to its one or defer from firing and try to submerge before it became mortally wounded.